neri/wami/README.md

 # WAMI

-A WebAssembly Interpreter written in Rust
+A WebAssembly Interpreter used in [Maystorm](https://github.com/neri/maystorm)

 ## features